-The size of the moov box should not exceed 2,5 MByte.
-The requirement in OIPF that "The size of the moov box shall be equal to or less than 2 Mbytes" does not apply in the present document.
+The size of the moov box should not exceed 2,5 MB.
+The requirement in OIPF that "The size of the moov box shall be equal to or less than 2 MB" does not apply in the present document.

-NOTE 1: Large moov boxes will slow down start up times especially for broadband connections with asmall bandwidth.
+NOTE 1: Large moov boxes will slow down start up times especially for broadband connections with a small bandwidth.

-• The size of a box should not exceed 4 GByte.

-Support for media zone information is not required in any system layer.
+- The size of a box should not exceed 4 GBytes. - Support for media zone information is not required in any system layer.

-For non-adaptive unicast streaming, terminals shall support content whose average total bitrate when measured over a 10 second window does not exceed 12 Mbit/s, inclusive of multiplexing and packaging overheads but excluding network protocol overheads.
+For non-adaptive unicast streaming, terminals shall support content whose average total bitrate when measured over a 10 second window does not exceed 12 Mb/s, inclusive of multiplexing and packaging overheads but excluding network protocol overheads.

-For adaptive bitrate streaming, terminals shall support combinations of one video, one audio and one subtitle representation for which both of the following conditions are satisfied:
+For adaptive bitrate streaming, terminals shall support combinations of one video, one audio and one subtitle representation for which the combined channel bandwidth requirement for continuous playback does not exceed:

-- the combined channel bandwidth requirement for continuous playback does not exceed: - 12 Mbit/s if the terminal does not support UHD video. - 26 Mbit/s if the terminal does support UHD video. - the combined channel bandwidth of the Representations whose media segments are delivered using TLS does not exceed 12 Mbps.
-This requirement shall apply for all TLS cipher suites that the terminal offers when establishing a connection for the purposes of media delivery.
-For requirements on TLS cipher suites, see clause 11.2.2. - NOTE 2: For MPEG DASH content, the channel bandwidth requirement for continuous presentation of a Representation is indicated in the Representation@bandwidth attribute in the MPD.
+- 12 Mb/s if the terminal does not support UHD video. - 39 Mb/s if the terminal does support UHD video but does not support HFR video. - 51 Mb/s if the terminal supports UHD HFR video.

+The above bandwidth requirements for adaptive bitrate streaming shall apply for media segments delivered with or without the use of TLS and shall apply for all TLS cipher suites that the terminal offers when establishing a connection for the purposes of media delivery.
+For requirements on TLS cipher suites, see clause 11.2.2.

+NOTE 2: For MPEG DASH content, the channel bandwidth requirement for continuous presentation of a Representation is indicated in the Representation@bandwidth attribute in the MPD.
 It covers packaging overheads but does not include protocol overheads.